Banking Basics: How to Write a Check in 6 Easy Steps

 You might postdate a check if you’re paying ahead of time for a service.
 For example, if your rent is due on the first of the month, but you mail your check on the 15th of the previous month because you’re going on vacation, you would postdate the check for the first of the next month.

 Step 2.
 ‘Pay to the Order of’ Means the Person or Business You’re Paying

 Write the name of the person, company or payee in the field labeled “Pay to the Order of.”

 If you’re not sure of the correct title, organization or business name, make sure to ask before writing out the check to ensure they can deposit it.
 Never leave this line blank when you write a check — you risk someone taking the liberty of finishing writing that check out to themselves!

 If you are writing a check at a doctor’s office, they have a stamp and will fill this part of the check in for you.
 You can watch them do it to ensure it is made out to the right person or business.

-Write the cash amount in words on the next line directly below the payee name (including dollars and cents).
-You might write “twelve dollars and eighteen cents,” or “twelve dollars and 18/100” — either is fine as long as it’s clear how much you’re paying.
+Write the cash amount in words on the line directly below the payee name (including dollars and cents).
+You might write “twenty-five dollars and twenty-five cents” or “twenty-five dollars and 25/100” — either is fine as long as it’s clear how much you’re paying.